1800 121 187 Connect with our cruise experts

 Current Cruise Deals for Wind Surf

-Windstar Cruises - Luxury inclusions
+Windstar Cruises - Luxury Inclusions

-Windstar Cruises - Luxury inclusions
+Windstar Cruises - Luxury Inclusions

 Windstar Luxury Inclusions:

-• Open dining with no reservations required
+• Open dining with no reservations required and room service

 • Non-alcoholic beverages, including coffee, tea and soda

-• Fresh flowers and fruit in your stateroom or suite
+• Plush bathrobes and slippers and fresh flowers and fruit in your stateroom or suite

 • Onboard entertainment, including local performances in most regions

-• Fully equipped water-sports platform and use of all water-sports equipment*
+• Fully equipped water-sports platform and use of all water-sports equipment (weather and port dependant)

 • Access to WorldSpa by Windstar facilities and fitness classes